 Samhain pronounced So-win is considered the Wiccan New Year.
 It’s a powerful time of the year that is steeped in ritual and magick.
 During this special time, the veil between our physical world and the spirit world is the thinnest it will be all year.
-The thinning veil makes it the ideal time to practice magick and ritual of all kinds, it also makes it to ideal time to call in the energy of Goddesses associated with Samhain.
+The thinning veil makes it the ideal time to practice magick and ritual of all kinds, it also makes it the ideal time to call in the energy of Goddesses associated with Samhain.

 There are several Goddesses associated with Samhain but I’ll be focusing on three that I believe cover the greatest variety of needs.
 Today I’ll be sharing tips to invite the energy of Oya, Hecate, and Lilith into your Samhain rituals.

 Keep reading for more information on each Goddess, what she can offer you, and techniques to invoke her energy.
 The cards shown here are from The Goddess Oracle by Amy Sophia Marashinsky, it’s my favorite Goddess Oracle because it contains several dark Goddesses.
-I recommend this deck for anyone wanting becoming more acquainted with different Goddesses and their energy.
+I recommend this deck for anyone wanting to become more acquainted with different Goddesses and their energy.

 Oya for Transformation